-FLORAL HALL.
-COVENT GARDEN.
-MR. ALFRED MELLON'S CONCERTS.
+FLORAL HALL, COVENT GARDEN.
+MR. ALFRED MELLON'S CONCERTS

-For one month only.-Last two nights of his Highness Prince George Galitzin.-Band of Eighty Performers and Chorus of the Royal Italian Opera -In consequence of the great success of Miss Parepa and Mr. Wilbye Cooper, Mr. Mellon has secured their services for the remainder of the series.
+For one month only,-La-t two nights of his Highness Prince George Galitzin.-Band of Eighty Performets and Chorus of the Royal Italian Opera.-In consequence of the great success of Miss Parepa and Mr. Wilbye Cooper, Mr. Mellon has secured their services for the remainder of the series.

-of the series.
-The programme for Monday and Tuesday next will comprise - Selections' from the works of the great Masters, Overtures, Grand Operatic Orchestral, Selection, Voc.1 Music sung by Miss Parepa and Mr. Wilbye Cooper, Instrumental Solos, Prince Galitzin's new Ogareff-Quadrille, Herzen Valse, and Kozlow Polka.
+or the series.
+The programme for Monday and Tuesday next will comprise - Selections from the works of the great Masters, Overtures, Grand Operatic Orchestral Selection, Voc 1 Music sung by Miss Parepa and Mr. Wilbye Cooper, Instrumental Solos, Prince Galitzin's new Ogareff-Quadrille, Herzen Valse, and Kozlow Polka.
+Conducted by Prince Galitzin, Ac. &c.

 Conducted by Prince Galitzin, &c., &c.
-The Chorus of the Royal Italian Opera, are engaged, and will appear on Wednesday next.
-August 22, and on and will appear on Wednesday next, August 22, and on the three following evenings.
+The Chorus of the Royal Italian Opera are engaged, and will appear on Wednesday next, August 22, and on the three following evenings.

 Conductors-Prince Galitzin and Alfred Mellon.
-Promenade One Shiiling.
+Promenade One Shilling.